zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch1.md

 This test-first agile methodology repeats until you have a model that is working according to the tasks outlined for the current iteration.
 The steps outlined previously are agile and represent what Extreme Programming originally promoted.
 Using agile does not eliminate any essential DDD patterns and practices.
 They go together quite well.
 Of course, you can choose to use full DDD without doing test-first development.
 You can always develop tests against existing model objects.
 However, designing from the model client’s perspective adds a very desirable dimension.

-## FICTION, WITH BUCKETFULS OF REALITY
+## 1.6 FICTION, WITH BUCKETFULS OF REALITY 虚构的案例，真实的实践

 As I contemplated how to best present implementation guidance for contemporary use of DDD, I wanted to provide justification for everything I say should be done.
 That meant supplying not just the how, but the why.
 It occurred to me that looking at a few projects as case studies would appropriately illustrate why I made a certain suggestion and demonstrate how proper use of DDD will solve the challenges commonly faced.